Christine McLoughlin: Career

-She was appointed the fourth Chancellor of the University of Wollongong, taking over the role from Jillian Broadbent AC in 2020.
+McLoughlin was appointed the fourth Chancellor of the University of Wollongong, taking over the role from Jillian Broadbent AC in 2020 and completed her term in 2024, handing over to Michael Still.

-She was appointed a Member of the Order of Australia in the 2021 Queen's Birthday Honours for her "significant service to business, to the not-for-profit sector, and to women".
+McLoughlin was appointed a Member of the Order of Australia in the 2021 Queen's Birthday Honours for her "significant service to business, to the not-for-profit sector, and to women".